saifhosari/Restaurent-booking-system/README.md

 # Testing

 ### Code Validation
 The files models.py, settings.py,  views.py, and urls.py were validated using the python linter that was included with Gitpod's default settings from Code Institute's template.
-These ptoblems were reported in the PROBLEMS tab in GitPod's output panel.
+These problems were reported in the PROBLEMS tab in GitPod's output panel.
 No errors were found in these files except the following:

 `Too many blank lines Flake8(E303)`